axelmukwena/clientele/README.md

     # v16.9.1

 ### Instructions
-Clone this repository and go to project directory
+- Clone this repository and go to project directory
+- Install

     $ npm start